 Was the sound of that twig snapping a small rodent / anaconda / serial killer / ghost from mars?

 Am I lost?
 Will I be stranded on this mountain all night and be forced to drink my own urine?

 You get the picture.

 Yet, when you join a group hike, you can bash about the rainforest with ease, you can run up mountains and not waste a single moment with your head stuck in a map.
-We recommend the haleakala sunrise tour or Road to hana tour if you want to get your hike on.
+We recommend the Haleakala sunrise tour or Road to Hana tour if you want to go hiking.

-Close to the wild and wonderful shores of Maui, you can find the protected waters of Molokini.
+Close to the wild and wonderful shores of Maui, you can go snorkeling at Molokini Crater.